 We anticipate that we will continue to generate significant operating losses for the next several years as we incur expenses related to the research and development of our HyperAcute immunotherapy and IDO pathway inhibitor product candidates, build commercial capabilities and expand our corporate infrastructure.
-Including the funds received on November 16, 2011 from our IPO, we believe that we have sufficient cash and cash equivalents and certificates of deposit to fund our operations through at least the end of 2013.
+Including the funds received from our initial public offering, or IPO, we believe that we have sufficient cash and cash equivalents and certificates of deposit to fund our operations through at least the end of 2013.